brendoncarroll/go-p2p/README.md

 Cells are useful for modeling shared state that can change.

 - **Signed Cell**
-A cell which signs it's contents.
+A cell which signs and verifies it's contents using the `p2p.Sign` and `p2p.Verify` functions

 ### D is for Discovery
 Services for discovering peers.